Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 These tools are largely drawn from my studies of Non-Violent Communication (NVC) and from my work counseling couples, but the tools can really apply to any type of relationship be it romantic, friendship, family, coworker or neighbor.

-I invite you to read on to see which of these tools appeals to you and what you might like to add to your own relationship toolbox.
+I invite you to read on to see which of these tools appeals to you.
+See what you might like to add to your own relationship toolbox.

 Communication Tool #1: Frame the Conversation for Success.